-The 2014 Level 3-5 KS2 Reading SATs Paper did not follow the same structure as in previous years.
+The 2014 Levels 3-5 KS2 Reading SATs Paper did not follow the same structure as in previous years.
 There was no longer a dedicated reading time and the texts did not share a common theme.
-For the full details, see this article on Exam Ninja: 2014 KS2 SATs Reading Test Changes .
 The questions still varied in their depth with some only requiring a single word answer, others a paragraph to demonstrate strong understanding (up to three marks).
 Pupils could also still refer back to the texts at any point.
 It remained a classic reading comprehension assessment.

-The Level 6 Reading SATs Paper is essentially just another reading comprehension assessment.
-Pupils are given a Reading Booklet containing several texts and then asked 25 questions about them.
-Pupils are allocated 10 minutes to read the texts and then a further 50 minutes to answer the questions.
-As with the Level 3-5 Reading SATs paper, the Level 6 Reading SATs paper expects some shorter answers and some longer ones, up to a maximum of four marks per question.
+The Level 6 Reading SATs Paper was essentially just another reading comprehension assessment.
+Pupils were given a Reading Booklet containing several texts and then asked 25 questions about them.
+Pupils were allocated 10 minutes to read the texts and then a further 50 minutes to answer the questions.
+As with the Level 3-5 Reading SATs paper, the Level 6 Reading SATs paper expected some shorter answers and some longer ones, up to a maximum of four marks per question.

-In 2014, the percentage of the number of children at the end of Key Stage 2 achieving a Level 6 in a school will be shown for the first time in school performance tables.
-However, the DfE will not publish any information at school level about the numbers of children entered for the level 6 tests or the percentage achieving level 6 of those entered for level 6.
+In 2014, the percentage of the number of children at the end of Key Stage 2 achieving a Level 6 in a school was shown for the first time in school performance tables.
+However, the DfE didn't publish any information at school level about the numbers of children entered for the level 6 tests or the percentage achieving level 6 of those entered for level 6.

 |Year||Spelling Test (SPaG)||Short Answer Questions (SPaG)||Spelling Test (SPaG, Teacher's Version)||Extended Task||Framework||Marking Scheme|

-There was not a Key Stage 2 Science sampling test in 2013.
-Instead, a new biennial pupil-level sampling system was introduced in 2014.
-A sample of approximately 9500 children will be randomly selected (based on 5 children from 1900 schools).
-Awkwardly, the STA will contact schools by the middle of May to agree the date that the test will be taken at each school.
+There was no Key Stage 2 Science sampling test in 2013.
+Instead, a new biennial pupil-level sampling system was introduced in 2014 which still operates.
+A sample of approximately 9500 children were randomly selected (based on 5 children from 1900 schools).

-Once instructed, children will sit the test within a two week window from Monday 2nd June 2014 and it will consist of three separate papers.
+Once instructed, children will sit the test within a two week window from Monday 6th June 2016 and it will consist of three separate papers (Biology, Chemistry and Physice).
 Each will take no longer than 25 minutes to complete.

 You can now access all our free SATs, Phonics and 11+ resources!